whatpulse/WhatPulse-Logitech-Widget/README.md

 You can change two things about this widget; 1) the time it takes to refresh the stats and 2) the Client API URL it gets the stats from.

-There settings are stored in the file *WhatPulseLogitechWidget.ini*, which is stored in the directory where the widget runs from.
+There settings are stored in the file *WhatPulseLogitechWidget.ini*, which is stored in the local application directory (%LOCALAPPDATA).
 Here's how it looks by default:

 > [Settings]